avaneev/prvhash/README.md

 and does not work well for hashing; also, self-starting period becomes longer.
-A conceptual aspect of replicated bit-pairs is that they represent the simplest maximum-entropy number that lacks information (bit-pair is a minimal sequence that can exhibit entropy, with replication count bound to the state variable size).
+A conceptual aspect of replicated bit-pairs is that they represent the simplest maximum-entropy number that lacks information (bit-pair is a minimal sequence that can exhibit entropy, with replication count bound to state variable size).
 While "magic numbers" can be used instead of these bit-trains (at least for PRNG), they do not posses the property of not having an information (zero spectrum beside DC and Nyquist components).